plenoptic-org/plenoptic/docs/index.rst

 ``plenoptic`` is a python library for model-based stimulus synthesis.
 It provides tools to help researchers understand their model by synthesizing novel informative stimuli, which help build intuition for what features the model ignores and what it is sensitive to.
-They can be used in future experiments for further investigation.
+These synthetic images can then be used in future behavioral or neural experiments for further investigation.

 Getting started
 ---------------

-- If you are unfamiliar with stimulus synthesis, see the :ref:`conceptual-intro` for a more in-depth introduction.
+- If you are unfamiliar with stimulus synthesis, see the :ref:`conceptual-intro` for an in-depth introduction.
-- If you understand the basics of synthesis and want to get started using ``plenoptic`` quickly, see the `Quickstart <tutorials/00_quickstart.html>`_ tutorial.
+- If you understand the basics of synthesis and want to get started using ``plenoptic`` quickly, see the `Quickstart <tutorials/00_quickstart.nblink>`_ tutorial.

 Installation